 A specific target deer density has not been set.
-Instead culls will be adjusted in line with monitoring information to achieve the above objectives.
+Instead, culls will be adjusted in line with monitoring information and on the ground observations to achieve the above objectives.
+Culling will be carried out across the site to allow nature to start repairing itself.